orphu/mcdungeon-docs/configuration.rst

 ``magic_items.txt`` can be used to define enchanted items to be used in loot tables.

 .. note::
-      Alternately, you can also use custom NBT files, which can offer more flexibility.
+      Alternately, you can also use custom YAML files, which can offer more flexibility.
 See `Custom Items`_

 The format of this file is::